Lost-Outpost/journey-together/README.md

 "You realize that all your life you have been coasting along as if you were in a dream.
 Suddenly, facing the trials of the last few days, you have come alive."

-# About Journey
+# About Journey Together

-Journey is a lightweight modlist designed to give an enhanced graphical presentation that keeps the spirit of Skyrim's aesthetic and provide a cohesive lightweight gameplay overhaul with an optional survival component using Survival Mode and optional full Creation Club integration.
+Journey Together is a lightweight modlist designed to give an enhanced graphical presentation that keeps the spirit of Skyrim's aesthetic and provide a cohesive lightweight gameplay overhaul with an optional survival component using Survival Mode and optional full Creation Club integration.
 Play an enhanced Skyrim experience with a few carefully selected additional quests, new lands, and companions included.
-Journey is designed to look and run beautifully, even on lower end systems.
+Journey Together is designed to look and run beautifully, even on lower end systems.

-Journey is designed and made for Skyrim: Special Edition with full support for players with only the free Creation Club content or those who have the full Anniversary Edition content.
+Journey Together is designed and made for Skyrim: Special Edition with full support for players with only the free Creation Club content or those who have the full Anniversary Edition content.

 ### Gameplay

-Journey's aims with gameplay modification is to remain unintrusive while enhancing the core mechanics in a way that remains true to the spirit of Skyrim's core design.
-You can see the full details of what has changed in Journey's gamplay [here](https://github.com/SiraMirai/journey/blob/main/GAMEPLAY.md).
+Journey Together's aims with gameplay modification is to remain unintrusive while enhancing the core mechanics in a way that remains true to the spirit of Skyrim's core design.
+You can see the full details of what has changed in Journey Together's gamplay [here](https://github.com/SiraMirai/journey-together/blob/main/GAMEPLAY.md).

 ### Discussion and Support

-Support for Journey is offered in the [Lost Outpost](https://discord.gg/WF66mMu) or in the issues section of the Journey GitHub.
+Support for Journey Together is offered in the [Lost Outpost](https://discord.gg/WF66mMu) or in the issues section of the Journey Together GitHub.
 If you have any questions, want to discuss gameplay, or if you find any mistakes in documentation, please report it in the Lost Outpost's support channel.

 ### List Contents

-The full contents of Journey can be found [here](https://loadorderlibrary.com/lists/journey)
+The full contents of Journey Together can be found [here](https://loadorderlibrary.com/lists/journey-together)

 # Installation

 Installation is handled by [Wabbajack](https://www.wabbajack.org/#/) for a one-click install of the modlist.
-For first time users, Journey has one dependency that needs to be pre-installed.
+For first time users, Journey Together has one dependency that needs to be pre-installed.

 #### Stock Game
-Journey makes use of the **Stock Game** feature of MO2 and Wabbajack.
+Journey Together makes use of the **Stock Game** feature of MO2 and Wabbajack.

-What this means is that it will create a copy of a Skyrim installation within the Journey Installation folder, cleaned with everything required for the modlist to run included.
-This allows you to run Journey without conflict from files with other Wabbajack lists, Vortex files, or other Skyrim mod installations.
+What this means is that it will create a copy of a Skyrim installation within the Journey Together Installation folder, cleaned with everything required for the modlist to run included.
+This allows you to run Journey Together without conflict from files with other Wabbajack lists, Vortex files, or other Skyrim mod installations.

 ### Pre-Installation

-This is only required if you're installing Journey for the first time.
+This is only required if you're installing Journey Together for the first time.

 #### Installing Microsoft Visual C++ Redistributable x64

 It is very common for this to already be installed as it is required for MO2.
 It can be downloaded from Microsoft [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
 Download the x64 version under "Visual Studio 2015, 2017, 2019, and 2022."

 #### Clean Skyrim
-It is highly recommended that you install Journey from an unmodded Skyrim install through Steam.
+It is highly recommended that you install Journey Together from an unmodded Skyrim install through Steam.
 To do this, uninstall the game through Steam, delete the game folder, and then reinstall it.
 In addition, you should also clear out files in the `Skyrim Special Edition` folder in `Documents/My Games/` .

 #### Start Skyrim
 Start the game through the launcher and then exit after you are at the main menu.
 This ensures settings files needed by the Wabbajack process are created inside the Skyrim directory.